 Begin your visa application process as soon as you receive your acceptance letter from a college or university in the USA.
 Regularly check the official embassy or consulate website for the latest visa rules and requirements and make sure you have accurate information.

-You need to have all necessary documents organized and ready for your visa interview.
+You need to have all necessary documents organised and ready for your visa interview.
 Key documents you need to present at the interview include:

 - Form I-20